 In April 2008 the company moved from Fornham to Great Barton.
 Manor Barn was a sole occupancy, recently refurbished barn complex and was officially opened by Michelle Dewberry (second ever winner of Sir Alan Sugar’s “The Apprentice”).

 Later in 2008 the company was approached by the Learning and Skills Council to take on an Ipswich based Hairdressing Training School.
 New premises (Bridge House, Lower Brook Street, Ipswich) were sought for the renamed WS Training Hair Academy.

 In 2009 WS Training Limited was nominated the Apprenticeship Provider of the year by the Learning and Skills Council.

-In 2013 WS Training Central, based in Cromwell Court, Ipswich, was opened providing Study Programmes for 16 to 24 year old learners.
-WS Training Central then re-located to Fore Street, Ipswich in 2014 due to rapid expansion.
-Central operates three programmes- Traineeships, Diplomas and ExcelR8 (for SEND students.
-Also in 2014 WS Training launched a new centre in East Hill, Colchester providing a Hair Academy and Employability Skills Study Programme for the local area.
+WS Training Central expanded and re-located to Fore Street, Ipswich.
+Offering three programmes; Traineeships, Diplomas and ExcelR8 (a SEND provision).
+Also in this year WS Training launched a new centre in East Hill, Colchester providing a Hair Academy and Employability Skills Study Programme for the local area

 After 25 years as CEO Jane Wood handed over the day-to-day executive control to Kirstie Wright.
 Jane remains involved with the business in the position of Executive Chair.